 - We can’t help her until she wants to get better

-- Therapy has to address the “root cause” of the illness before she will start eating
+- Therapy has to address the “root cause” of the illness before she starts eating

 More recently, these myths have been disproven.
-It’s no surprise, then, that older methods of treatment based around these myths were not very effective.
-A generation ago, many people who developed anorexia nervosa as teenagers suffered from the illness for years or even decades, and up to 20% of patients died as a direct result of the illness.
+It’s no surprise, then, that older methods of treatment based around these myths were not very useful.
+A generation ago, many people who developed anorexia nervosa as teenagers suffered from the illness for years or even decades, and up to 20% of patients died as a direct result of the disease.

 An Evidence-Based Approach

 Fortunately, this is no longer the case.
 Thanks to more recent scientific research, we now know that there is no particular “family dynamic” or type of parenting that causes anorexia nervosa.
-Families with an anorexic child often present for treatment with high levels of stress, anxiety, anger, and conflict, but we now know that these family dynamics are the understandable results of coping with a loved one with a life-threatening mental illness.
-We know that the risk of developing AN – similar to the risks of developing schizophrenia or bipolar disorder – is largely genetic.
+Families with an anorexic child often present for treatment with high levels of stress, anxiety, anger, and conflict, but we now know that these family dynamics are the expected results of coping with a loved one with a life-threatening mental illness.
+We understand that the risk of developing AN – similar to the chances of developing schizophrenia or bipolar disorder – is mostly genetic.